Asymmetric Distributed Trust: Introduction

 \section{Introduction}

-Byzantine quorum systems~\cite{malrei98a} are a fundamental primitive for building resilient distributed systems from untrusted components.
+Byzantine quorum systems~\cite{DBLP:journals/dc/MalkhiR98} are a fundamental primitive for building resilient distributed systems from untrusted components.
 Given a set of nodes, a quorum system captures a trust assumption on the nodes in terms of potentially malicious protocol participants and colluding groups of nodes.
 Based on quorum systems, many well-known algorithms for \emph{reliable broadcast}, \emph{shared memory}, \emph{consensus} and more have been implemented; these are the main abstractions to synchronize the correct nodes with each other and to achieve consistency despite the actions of the faulty, so-called \emph{Byzantine} nodes.

 Traditionally, trust in a Byzantine quorum system for a set of processes~\CP has been \emph{symmetric}.
 In other words, a global assumption specifies which processes may fail, such as the simple and prominent \emph{threshold quorum} assumption, in which any subset of \CP of a given maximum size may collude and act against the protocol.
 The most basic threshold Byzantine quorum system, for example, allows all subsets of up to $f < n/3$ processes to fail.
-Some classic works also model arbitrary, non-threshold symmetric quorum systems~\cite{malrei98a,hirmau00}, but these have not actually been used in practice.
+Some classic works also model arbitrary, non-threshold symmetric quorum systems~\cite{DBLP:journals/dc/MalkhiR98,DBLP:journals/joc/HirtM00}, but it is unknown if these have been used in practice.

-However, trust is inherently subjective. \emph{De gustibus non est disputandum.} Estimating which processes will function correctly and which ones will misbehave may depend on personal taste.
+However, trust is inherently subjective. \emph{De gustibus non est disputandum~-- There is no disputing about taste.} Estimating which processes will function correctly and which ones will misbehave may depend on personal taste.
 A myriad of local choices influences one process' trust in others, especially because there are so many forms of ``malicious'' behavior.
 Some processes might not even be aware of all others, yet a process should not depend on unknown third parties in a distributed collaboration.
 How can one model asymmetric trust in distributed protocols?
 Can traditional Byzantine quorum systems be extended to subjective failure assumptions?
 How do the standard protocols generalize to this model?